dlcastillop/final-countdown-js/README.md

 - current: the current value of the timer in the format "hh:mm:ss"
 - isPaused: a boolean value indicating whether the timer is currently paused or not
 - isOver: a boolean value indicating whether the timer is currently over or not
+- hours: a number indicating the current value of the hours on the timer
+- minutes: a number indicating the current value of the minutes on the timer
+- seconds: a number indicating the current value of the seconds on the timer
+- elapsedSeconds: a number indicating the seconds that have passed since the start of the timer
+- remainingSeconds: a number indicating the seconds that are left until the end of the timer
+- elapsedTime: the amount of time that has passed since the start of the timer in the format "hh:mm:ss"
 - pause: the function to pause the timer
 - play: the function to play the timer
 - reset: the function to reset the timer